ilastik/webilastik/README.md

 ## Workflows

-Workflows are a predefined collection of `Applets`.
-Ideally, workflows would implement no logic; As much as possible, the `Applets` should be independant of external logic, so that they can be reused in multiple workflows.
+Workflows are a predefined collection of `Applets` (and therefore a concept of the UI, not the API).
+Ideally, workflows would implement no extra logic; As much as possible, the `Applets` should be independant of external logic, so that they can be reused in multiple workflows.
 Interaction with a workflow should also be through the applets, so in a `PixelClassificationWorkflow`, for example, adding brush strokes is done via the `PixelClassificationWorkflow.brushing_applet : BrushingApplet` attribute, and not through some custom workflow method that would have to be re-implemented for every workflow.

+Check out `webilastik/ui/workflow/pixel_classification_workflow.py` of what a typical workflow should look like.

 # Server